 Newton is a somewhat small city located in the state of North Carolina.
 With a population of 13,035 people and six constituent neighborhoods, Newton is the 69th largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Newton is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Newton who work in sales jobs (13.20%), office and administrative support (11.20%), and management occupations (8.43%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Newton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Newton who work in sales jobs (14.16%), office and administrative support (11.17%), and food service (7.67%).

-The per capita income in Newton in 2010 was $16,307, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $65,228 for a family of four.
+The per capita income in Newton in 2010 was $16,170, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $64,680 for a family of four.
 However, Newton contains both very wealthy and poor people as well.

-Newton is a very ethnically-diverse city.
+Newton is an extremely ethnically-diverse city.
 The people who call Newton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newton residents report their race to be White, followed by Black or African-American.
 Newton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.97% of the city’s residents.
+People of Hispanic or Latino origin account for 11.37% of the city’s residents.
 Important ancestries of people in Newton include Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Newton is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Other Asian languages.